Relational Memory: Native In-Memory Accesses on Rows and Columns: H/W Design and Implementation

 The \reader directly interacts with the main memory controller.
 It primarily produces memory fetch requests that reflect the specifications of the descriptor passed by the \requestor.
-Since we consider ARM cores as a reference, the \reader uses the AXI protocol to perform variable-burst memory requests towards main memory at the granularity of a single bus beat (i.e., bus-width, which is typically a fraction of the cache-line size).
-The data payload obtained by the \reader is passed to the \extcol module to select only the useful data for the target column(s).
+The \reader uses the AXI protocol to perform variable-burst memory requests towards main memory at the granularity of a single bus beat (i.e., bus-width, which is typically a fraction of the cache-line size).
+The data payload obtained by the \reader is passed to the \extcol module.

 The \extcol module extracts the individual bytes that correspond to the portion of the columns of interest (Listing~\ref{lst:query-c}, lines~\ref{line:grp_str_start}--\ref{line:grp_str_end}).
-If the target column(s) spans multiple bus lines, it waits until all the required data items are accumulated and indicate the output's validity by setting the enable signal.
+If the target column(s) spans multiple bus lines, it waits until all the required data items are accumulated and indicates the output's validity by setting the enable signal.
 If necessary, it performs appropriate shifting to pack useful data into contiguous chunks.
 It finally passes the packed data to the \writer module.